 Structure of the program

-The lower division courses, which also take up two years of the program, include 8 compulsory classes and a course catalogue of 18 classes, from which 2 courses must be completed with an examination.
+The higher division courses, which also take up two years of the program, include 8 compulsory classes and a course catalogue of 18 classes, from which 2 courses must be completed with an examination.
 All other courses serve to acquire the required CPs.

 The lectures take place on campus of IHL.
 There, well-equipped classrooms as well as the library with an extensive range of services are available.

-As a private university that does not receive state funding, we rely on tuition & fees.
+As a private university, that does not receive state funding, we rely on tuition & fees.

 You can find the cost overview here.

 Student Services Division

 The Student Services Division (SLG) is a department of Liebenzell Mission (trustee agency of IHL).
 Its concern is to promote the character and spiritual development as well as the social and practical competence of the students through very different offers.

 The degree is designed to enable employability in international (Christian) NGO's, FBO's, aid agencies and mission societies.
 In the context of Christian development cooperation and missionary work, there is a great need for employees who possess the competencies sought in this degree program and are able to think in a networked manner and develop individual approaches to solutions for a wide variety of problem situations in a globalized and increasingly complex living environment.